Telecommunication-Telemedia-Assessment/image_compression/README.md

 If you want to perform the encoding for all images of a larger dataset please use GNU parallel or similar tools.

-Encoding of one high resolution image will take some time.
+Encoding of a single high resolution image will take some time.

 ### Acknowledgements

 If you use this software in your research, please include a link to the repository and reference our paper.

 ## Licence
-Except ffmpeg and other thirdparty software that have their own licence, the remaining software follows the:
+Except ffmpeg and other thirdparty software that have their own individual licences, the remaining software follows the:
 GNU General Public License v3.
 See LICENSE file in this repository.